Start in Power BI with Analyze in Excel

 When using Analyze in Excel, any sensitivity label that's applied to a Power BI dataset is automatically applied to the Excel file.
 If the sensitivity label on the dataset later changes to be more restrictive, when you refresh the data in Excel, the label applied to the Excel file updates automatically.
 If the dataset changes to become less restrictive, no label inheritance or update occurs.

 If you manually set sensitivity labels in Excel, they aren’t automatically overwritten by the dataset's sensitivity label.
 Instead, a policy tip appears with a recommendation to upgrade the label.

 For more information, see how to apply sensitivity labels in Power BI.

 You can Save the Excel workbook you create with the Power BI dataset, just like any other workbook.
-However, you cannot publish or import the workbook back into Power BI, because you can only publish or import workbooks into Power BI that have data in tables, or that have a data model.
-Since the new workbook simply has a connection to the dataset in Power BI, publishing or importing it into Power BI would be going in circles!
+However, you can't publish or import the workbook back into Power BI.
+You can only publish or import workbooks into Power BI that have data in tables, or that have a data model.
+Because the new workbook just has a connection to the dataset in Power BI, publishing or importing it into Power BI would be going in circles!

 Once your workbook is saved, you can share it with other Power BI users in your organization.

 When a user opens the workbook that you’ve shared your workbook with them, they see your PivotTables and data as they were when you last saved the workbook.
 That data may not be the latest version.
 To get the latest data, users must use the Refresh button on the Data ribbon.
 And since the workbook connects to a dataset in Power BI, the first time users try to refresh the workbook, they must sign in to Power BI and install the Excel updates.